 1. THE SOUND OF WAVES

-The crashing of the waves and constant flowing you hear is just as impactful.
-“It kind of de-stimulates our brains,” says Richard Shuster, PsyD, a clinical psychologist and host of The Daily Helping podcast. .
+The crashing of the waves and the constant rushing of the ocean in the background is just as impactful.
+“It kind of de-stimulates our brains,” says Richard Shuster, PsyD, a clinical psychologist and host of The Daily Helping podcast.
 The noises — coupled with the visuals — activate your parasympathetic nervous system, which is “responsible for slowing us down and allowing us to relax and feel more engaged,” says Sally Nazari, PsyD, owner of Chrysalis Psychological Services and host of the podcast Beyond the Couch.